BioDynaMo/biodynamo/doc/user_guide/docs/diffusion.md

 ![Central Difference Method](images/diffusion_central_difference_method.png)

+The diffusion coefficient dictates the speed of diffusing a substance through space, while with the decay constant one controls the speed at which a substance decays.
 Mathematically, the method would allow for unphysical behavior to occur, such as negative concentration values.
 In order to avoid such behavior from happening, we impose the following constraint on the parameters: